 Bottom line?
 While stock photography can be of high quality, it fails to create a connection between the user and the brand.
 Ultimately, no stock photography will be as capable of conveying your brand, services, and products the way that you want to.
 Only your own actual images can do that while also speaking clearly to your potential customer.
 Use images strategically and place them on your website to support the content and allow the users a visual break from text, but make sure they are relevant and non-generic.

 7. You MUST make it responsive & mobile-friendly

 Having a mobile-friendly site used to be a “should have,” now it’s a “must-have.”
 On April 21st, Google updated their mobile search rankings algorithm.
 Mobile-friendly web pages will now rank higher in mobile search results versus non-mobile-friendly pages.

 There’s a reason Google did this.
 They want the user to have a good experience when they land on your website.
 If you have a site that has tiny links and the site is hard to navigate, people are not going to want to stay on your site.
 You’ve done the pinch and zoom.
 It’s not very pleasant.

 Consistency means making everything match.
 Heading sizes, font choices, coloring, button styles, spacing, design elements, illustration styles, photo choices — you name it.
 Everything should be themed to make your design coherent between pages and on the same page.

-In order to provide your user with a beautiful experience as they navigate through your site, it is important that they know they are still in your website.
-Drastic design changes from one page to the other can lead your user to feel lost and confused and to lose trust in your site.“Am I in the right place?”
+To provide your users with a beautiful experience as they navigate through your site, they must know they are still on your website.
+Drastic design changes from one page to the other can lead your user to feel lost and confused and to lose trust in your site.
+“Am I in the right place?”
 Is a question I often find myself asking when navigating through inconsistent sites, and when I do, I usually end up leaving.
 Inconsistencies in design lower the quality of the products and services you’re providing, according to the user.